 Come January, soft pink petals begin carpeting the streets and backyards of India’s garden city – a picturesque symbol of the arrival of the blooming season.
 Often mistaken for cherry blossoms, rosy trumpets have a long history with Bangalore.
-Here’s looking at all the best spots to witness them in all their glory.
+As images of the floral fiesta flood social media, here’s looking at all the best spots to witness them in all their glory.

 Besides slow-moving traffic, bustling breweries, and perennially pleasant weather – the one subject residents of Bangalore hold dear to their hearts is the ‘cherry blossom’ season.
 In fact, between the months of January and March, #PinkBengaluru trends on Twitter and Instagram – courtesy of pink poui.
-An exotic species – called tabebuia avellanedae – that are native to South America, often get confused with Sakura flowers.
+An exotic species – called tabebuia avellanedae – that are native to South America often gets confused with Sakura flowers.

 However, they’re distinctly different – trumpet-shaped petals and yellow throats, with a delicate disposition.
 Interestingly, their blooming period is just a few weeks long at best, giving locals just enough time to whip out their phones and picnic baskets to make the most of it all.
+Popular months to spot them – other than the dry first months of the year, are August, September, and May.
 This year, they’ve begun populating public spaces a lot sooner than before – prompting us to take a peek at their history while looking up the best spots for a front-row seat to the floral explosion.

 The British planted ‘cherry blossoms’ that bathe Bangalore in pink